Chad-Powellv1/ticTacToe/pseudocode.md

     // Methods
     - Render
+      - Create title,
+      - Create board,
+        - Create a loop to dynamically create columns
+        - Create event listener for each column
-      - Create title, board, and reset button
+      - Create reset button
       - Update tile, will draw the player icon when tile clicked by player
       - Winner, will display the winning player when win condition is met
       - Draw, will display a draw message when the draw condition is met